Clamping Force in Injection Molding: Formula & Optimization Tips

 3. Utilize optimized mold designs (e.g., reducing projected area and streamlining the runner system) to minimize clamping force requirements.

-4. Consider the right injection molding machine types—for larger molds, a two-platen injection molding machine may be more suitable.
+4. Consider the right injection molding machine types—for larger molds, two-platen injection molding machine may be more suitable for larger molds.

 Clamping Force Sufficient - two platen